iamramakanthreddyk/fuelsync-hub-frontend/fuelsync/docs/PHASE_3_SUMMARY.md

 ### 📄 Documentation Addendum – 2025-11-09

 `FRONTEND_REFERENCE_GUIDE.md` now lists a detailed schema change propagation flow starting from the database.
 Developers should review `DATABASE_MANAGEMENT.md` and `backend_brain.md` for context before updating frontend code.

+### 📄 Documentation Addendum – 2025-12-03

+Updated dashboard components to use `/dashboard/fuel-breakdown` and `/dashboard/sales-trend` as per latest OpenAPI.